 A lot of people think they either have liability or full coverage.
-Did you know that there are actually different coverages that each cover different things?
-Maybe you already knew there were comprehensive coverage and collision coverage, but aren’t sure the difference.
+Did you know that they are actually different coverages and that each cover different things?
+Maybe you already know there are comprehensive coverage and collision coverage, but aren’t sure the difference.
 We are going to take a look at that here.

 How are Comprehensive and Collision Coverage Similar?